|

 Bi-Adapt: Few-shot Bimanual Adaptation for Novel Categories of 3D Objects via Semantic Correspondence

-Jinxian Zhou, Ruihai Wu, Xunzhe Zhou, Checheng Yu, Licheng Zhong, Lin Shao
+Jinxian Zhou, Ruihai Wu, Yiwei Liu, Yiwen Hou, Xunzhe Zhou, Checheng Yu, Licheng Zhong, Lin Shao

-We introduce Bi-Adapt, a novel framework for learning bi-manual manipulation of novel categories.
+We present Bi-Adapt, a novel framework designed for efficient learning of generalizable bimanual manipulation.

 |